Skip Overdraft Line of Credit Links

 If you choose to have an Overdraft Line of Credit, it applies to your 360 Checking and is accessed anytime your balance goes below $0.00.

 Here’s an example: A 360 Checking Customer has $1,000 in his 360 Checking, and an Overdraft Line of Credit limit of $50.
 He buys a new laptop computer for $1,050 using his 360 Checking Card.
 This transaction will be processed using the $1,000 balance in his 360 Checking, and $50 from his Overdraft Line of Credit.
 His 360 Checking balance will now appear as -$50 on our website, which reflects the $50 credit used from his Overdraft.
-He will then pay a competitive interest rate on the $50 he borrowed.
+He will then pay interest on the $50 he borrowed.

 Is there a charge for using the Overdraft Line of Credit?

-You’ll pay a competitive interest rate on the amount you borrow.
+You’ll pay interest on the amount you borrow.
 Please review the Overdraft Line of Credit disclosure for more info.

 How will I know if my 360 Checking balance has gone below zero and I’ve gone into my Overdraft Line of Credit?

 You’ll receive an email notification alerting you when this occurs.
 When you sign in to capitalone360.com, you’ll also see a negative balance on your 360 Checking along with a reminder that your Overdraft Line of Credit is providing automatic protection.
 In order to pay back the balance, you’ll need to make a deposit.

 What is the APR on the Overdraft Line of Credit?

 How is interest calculated on my Overdraft Line of Credit balance?